karlgrieshop/Bioinformatics_Onboarding/README.md

 2. [Activate and Confirm your free Copilot Pro subscription](https://github.com/settings/copilot/features).

+3. I recommend reviewing GitHub Copilot's data & privacy settings and disabling data sharing if you do not want your code or prompts used for product improvement or model training.
+Specifically:
+   - Go to GitHub → Settings → Copilot → Data sharing (or GitHub.com → Settings → Copilot features) and consider disabling:
-3. I recommend scrolling down to the "Privacy" section and unchecking the box "Allow GitHub to use my data for product improvements" as well as Disabling "Allow GitHub to use my data for AI model training."
+     - "Allow GitHub to use my data for product improvements"
+     - "Allow GitHub to use my data to improve AI models"
+   - Note: organisation (enterprise/university) accounts can enforce or override these settings.
+Check with your employer or supervisor if you use a managed account.
+   - Always enable two-factor authentication on your GitHub account.
+   - Avoid pasting sensitive or proprietary data (passwords, patient data, private keys) into AI prompts or editors that may be sent to external services.
+   - For full details and the latest wording, see GitHub's documentation on Copilot data and privacy: https://docs.github.com/en/copilot/getting-started-with-github-copilot/about-github-copilot-data-collection

+*Reminder:* these settings affect how GitHub may use your data; they do not replace institutional policies.